 The prices listed below are RRP.
 You should note that mattress-in-box companies always have a deal going.
 My links will take you to the deal, never pay full retail!

-I actually have Winkl on my own bed now.
+As I’ve mentioned, my personal preference is Winkl.
 We had an Ecosa mattress and sold it.
 The main reason for this is because it’s that bit softer, which would work well for me.
 I really like the features Winkl have incorporated into their Lux mattress, so I chose that model.
-I also like the fact they are New Zealand owned and you get fast responses from their New Zealand based support team.
+I also like the fact they are New Zealand owned and you get fast responses from their New Zealand-based support team.